erikandersson96/portfolio-project-five/TESTING.md

 ### Python (PEP8) Validation

 I have tested my python code at [PEP8ci](https://pep8ci.herokuapp.com/) (link), I will show my results below with images and then a short description below each image of my solution.
-And I have seperated each django file to their respective django application within the project, to demonstrate for you down below.
+And I have separated each Django file into its respective Django application within the project, to demonstrate for you down below.

 ### AndWatch's Main Project App

-No errors were found in the following file:
+**No errors were found in the following file:**

 * urls.py

-The following errors were corrected in the following file:
+**The following errors were corrected in the following file:**

 * settings.py - The first test I did as you can see in the first image, I got some spacing errors that I solved by just adding those spaces.
-Line too long at 86 I just solved by removing a comment that I had missed to remove and the last error is for not having a blank line at the bottom which I just added.
-As you can see in the second image I got four line too long so I solved that by adding a parentheses, break the line at the begginning of the parentheses and then add quotation around the string.
+The line was too long at 86 I just solved by removing a comment that I had missed removing and the last error is for not having a blank line at the bottom which I just added.
+As you can see in the second image I got four lines too long so I solved that by adding parentheses, breaking the line at the beginning of the parentheses, and then adding quotations around the string.

 ![Screenshot of settings.py before pep8ci](/testing_images/settings.png)